yext/answers-search-ui/README.md

   // If true, the filter value is saved on change and sent with the next search.
   // Defaults to false.
   storeOnChange: true,
-  // List of options
+  // Required???
+TODO list of options
   options: [
     {
-      // Label to show next to the filter option
+      // Required?
+TODO label to show next to the filter option
       label: 'Open Now',
-      // The api field to filter on, configured on the Yext platform
+      // Required?
+TODO The field's API name to filter on, configured in the Yext platform
       field: 'c_openNow',
-      // The value for the above field to filter by
+      // Required?
+TODO The value for the above field to filter by
-      value: true
-    },
-    {
-      label: 'Dog Friendly',
-      field: 'c_dogFriendly',
-      value: true
+      value: true,
+      // Optional, whether the default is selected
+      selected: true,
     },
     {
       label: 'Megastores',